-Shares acquired from employees for restricted stock vesting and stock options exercises were returned to us by the related employees and in return we paid each employee's required tax withholding resulting from the vesting of restricted shares.
+Shares acquired from employees for restricted stock vesting were returned to us by the related employees and in return we paid each employee's required tax withholding resulting from the vesting of restricted shares.
 The valuation of the shares acquired and thereby the number of shares returned to us was calculated based on the closing share price on the date the shares vested.